GluuFederation/docs-ce-prod/3.0.1/source/operation/custom-loginpage.md

 ```

 ### Subdirectories
-Sub-directories like `custom/pages` have a special purpose.
+Sub-directories `custom/pages` have a special purpose.
 They are mapped to the corresponding root directory of the unpacked WAR archive.
 The path conforms to following scheme:

 ```
 /opt/jetty-<VERSION>/temp/jetty-localhost-<PORT_NUMBER>-<COMPONENT_NAME>.war-_<COMPONENT_NAME>-any-<RANDOM_TAG>.dir/webapp/